SerenePrince/Wordle-Clone-Old/README.md

 ## Contribution

 Feel free to fork the repository and submit pull requests for any enhancements or fixes.
 If you have suggestions or questions, please open an issue in the Issues tab.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-This README provides a comprehensive explanation of your project and highlights the technologies and tools you’ve used.
-You can modify the installation and usage instructions if needed.